BethGriggs/nodejs-in-the-cloud/README.md

     npm start
     ```

-Your application should now be visible at the following URL: [http://localhost:3000](http://localhost:3000)
+Your application should now be visible at [http://localhost:3000](http://localhost:3000)

 ### 2. Add Health Checks to your Application